 The management of Illinois’ forests has become an increasingly difficult task for landowners focused on maintaining and enhancing native plant diversity.
 I have often thought of it as a similar process to weeding a vegetable garden, with a diverse mix of our native forest trees as the vegetable crop and the weeds being everything from invasive species to some of the our native trees that tend to overpopulate or dominate woodlands without some type of natural disturbance.

 There is a growing body of research supporting the use of native plants in landscaping to preserve local biodiversity and sustain native wildlife populations.
 Currently, much of our urban plant composition is not comprised of native species, based on the general public’s historical preference for non-native, exotic plant materials.
-Numerous studies have found that these non-native plants outnumber native species in US landscape settings from urban to suburban
+Numerous studies have found that these non-native plants outnumber native species in U.S. landscape settings from urban to suburban or rural areas.

 Broad-leafed and evergreen holly species have long been a symbol of Christmas and other winter holidays and traditions.
 The dark green, prickly foliage combined with contrasting bright red berries can really be a show stopper in the winter landscape providing both ornamental beauty and food for wildlife as berries persist into winter.

 Are you searching for the perfect holiday gift for that plant lover on your list?
 Hoping to inspire a new plant enthusiast with the ideal plant-related gift?
 Houseplants are one of the best and most affordable gifts for someone interested in a plant-themed gift this holiday season.